 - 1. All contestants must be an undergraduate IEEE student member at a Region 6 school from within the Area of Region 6 in which contest they will compete at the time of entry in the MicroMouse contest.
 Any student who graduates anytime during the Fall-Spring academic year in which the contest is held is eligible to enter the contest.
 A student graduating after competing in the contest still remains eligible to compete in succeeding Area, Region, and higher contests as an undergraduate student.
-Up to two graduate students per team are also allowed as stated in Rule B.5 below, providing they meet all other requirements. - 2.
+Up to two graduate students per team are also allowed as stated in Rule B.4 below, providing they meet all other requirements. - 2.
 All contestants must be an IEEE Student Member or must have submitted an application for membership (and have it accepted by their Student Branch Counselor) prior to entry in the Student Branch and/or Chapter Contest. - 3.
-The contestant(s) will submit their design in a document that will include a summary description of their mouse, schematics, layout, Bill of Materials (with associated costs) and code prior to the competition.
-This information will be presented, in five minutes or less, and the contestant(s) will answer any questions posed by the judges of their design. - 4.
 The MicroMouse entry may be the effort of an individual or a team.
-In the case of a team it should be possible to demonstrate that each individual made a significant contribution and that they are all IEEE members. - 5.
+In the case of a team it should be possible to demonstrate that each individual made a significant contribution and that they are all IEEE members. - 4.
 A team may consist of up to five people.
 A team of four or five people may include no more than two graduate students.
 A team of two or three people may have no more than one graduate student.
-A team consisting of a single graduate student is not allowed. - 6.
-All entrants to the contest must declare their intention to enter the contest at least 2 weeks before the date of the regional contest.
-This notice must be submitted to the current MicroMouse Coordinator, appropriate Area,

-- Region 6, by mail, email (preferred), or phone (see the names and addresses at the end of this document). - 7.
+A team consisting of a single graduate student is not allowed. - 5.
+All entrants to the Student Branch Area contests must declare their intention to enter the contest at least 3 weeks before the date of the Area contest, that is before April 3rd, 2009.
+The notice (registration form) must be submitted to the contact person (s) by email, (see the names and addresses at the end of this document). - 6.
 If the total number of declared mice, from all schools, is less than the number of eligible schools to compete in that Area, all shall be eligible to compete in the area contest.
 Two or more mice of near identical design from the same school are not allowed.
-If more mice than the number of eligible schools to compete are entered in the contest (ie., four mice from the same school), a qualifying competition will be held in the morning.
-A qualifying contest might involve, for example, having the mice transverse a specific numbers of cells.
+If more mice than the number of eligible schools to compete are entered in the contest (i.e., four mice from the same school), a qualifying competition will be held just before the actual contest.
+A qualifying contest might involve, for example, having the mice traverse a specific numbers of cells and the time of the pass.